What to know about John Ratcliffe, Trump's pick for CIA director

 “However,” he added, “I do not wish for a national security and intelligence debate surrounding my confirmation, however untrue, to become a purely political and partisan issue.”

-He was nominated again the following February and confirmed in May 2020 by a sharply divided Senate.
+He was put up again for the job the following February and confirmed in May 2020 by a sharply divided Senate.

 A China hawk